 The CVT is a real fuel economy booster, adding 4 mpg to the compact car's highway rating when compared to the base model with the five-speed manual, and boosting highway mileage by 5 mpg over the base model with the four-speed automatic.

 Toyota's first member of the gasoline-only 40 mpg highway club is the 2014 Toyota Corolla LE Eco, a model that comes with a 1.8-liter four-cylinder engine coupled with a CVT.
 The Corolla LE Eco is rated at 35 mpg combined (42 highway/30 city).
 Due to slightly different equipment, the Corolla LE Eco Plus and Corolla LE Eco Premium styles are rated at 34 mpg combined (40 highway/30 city).

 All three Eco models use specially tuned engines and transmissions, the efficiency of the CVT, a variety of aerodynamic tweaks and low-rolling-resistance tires to hit or exceed the 40 mpg (highway) mark.

 Look for More

-So for 2013 there are just seven gasoline-powered cars that boast of achieving 40 mpg on the EPA's highway cycle.
-But we expect more to come, as government regulators continue to seek to reduce air emissions and oil consumption even as consumers hope to keep monthly fuel bills from matching their house payments.
+The 40 mpg club membership roll for the 2014 model year is 71 percent longer than the 2012 and 2013 lists, when there were just seven gasoline-powered cars that boasted of achieving 40 mpg on the EPA's highway cycle.
+That's a pretty rapid growth rate, and we expect more to come as government regulators continue to seek to reduce emissions and oil consumption and as consumers try to keep monthly fuel bills from matching their house payments.